kgtoker/MSBNSC/README.md

 # MSBNSC
-This repository contains MATLAB code for implementing the "Multi-Scale Superpixel Based Nearest Subspace Classifier For Hyperspectral Images."
+This repository contains MATLAB code for implementing the "Multi-scale superpixel-based nearest subspace classifier for mucilage detection from hyperspectral PRISMA data"
 If you use the code, please cite the paper given below,

 https://authors.elsevier.com/a/1jN9Q3l0%7Eht4K7